 - Get into the beta.
 Apply to the self-serve Ads Manager or get a partner relationship live (Pacvue, Kargo, StackAdapt, Criteo, Adobe).
 Inventory is plentiful and bids are still soft.
 That window will close.

 - Reverse-engineer your top intent conversations.
-What does someone ask ChatGPT 30 seconds before they would be ready to buy from you?
+What does someone ask ChatGPT 30 seconds before they’re ready to buy from you?
 Those are your target conversations.
 Build creative that lands inside them.

 - Stand up the pixel and Conversions API on day one.
-Without server-side measurement you cannot trust CPA and you cannot scale spend with confidence.
+Without server-side measurement you can’t trust CPA, and you can’t scale spend with confidence.

 - Treat ChatGPT as a paid-search-adjacent channel, not a social one.
 Steal your top-performing Google headlines, recut them inside the 40/150 character limits, and run them.